JohPa8696/TechnicalChallenge/README.md

         - powershell
     - Have a contributor acess to an Azure account and subscription

+    - Azure AD App Service Principal:
         - Terraform uses a Service Principal credentials to authenticate to your Azure subscription.
-To create a App Service Principal with a contributor privileges, follow the microsoft document [Create App service principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)
+        - To create a App Service Principal with a contributor privileges, follow the microsoft document [Create App service principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)
+        - Use existing or create a new application secret. *Please take notes of the those secrets and use when running terraform apply*

+- Deployment:
+    - Navigate to Infrastructure folder
-    - Create
+    - Execute terraform:
+            ```
+            terraform init
+            terraform apply
+            ```